wanghao9610/X-SAM/README.md

 Please refer to the [Benchmark Results](docs/benchmark_results.md) for more details.

 ## :checkered_flag: Getting Started
-### 1. Project
+### 1. Structure
-We provide a detailed project structure for X-SAM, please follow the following structure to organize the project.
+We provide a detailed project structure for X-SAM.
+Please follow this structure to organize the project.

 <details>
 <summary>📁 Structure (Click to expand)</summary>